Korean Beef Bowls

 • Garlic and ginger: These two aromatics add so much flavor to the sauce.
 Fresh adds the most flavor.

-Let's talk about building the perfect Korena bowl!
+Let's talk about building the perfect Korean bowl!
 There are so many fun ways to build your own bowl.

-• Low-carb options: Use greens, spaghetti squash, or cauliflower rice for the base of the bowls for a lower-carb option.
+• Low-carb options: Use greens, Spaghetti Squash, or Cauliflower Fried Rice for the base of the bowls for a lower-carb option.

-• Change up the toppings: Add kimchi, sprouts, pickled vegetables (cucumbers, carrots, daikon), shredded cabbage, broccoli, mushrooms, or bell peppers.
+• Change up the toppings: Add kimchi, sprouts, sesame seeds, green onions, pickled vegetables (cucumbers, carrots, daikon), shredded cabbage, broccoli, mushrooms, or bell peppers.

 • Protein: Make these bowls with ground beef, thinly sliced sirloin, ground turkey, pork, chicken, or tofu.